 - 1.4.1 The Council has responsibilities for gathering information, monitoring and maintaining records on resource management matters.
 These responsibilities will allow the Council to consider refinements to the content of the Plan as well as enabling the community to be informed about how the Plan's provisions are performing.
-The monitoring process of the Council has three components: - Compliance with the provisions of the Plan and compliance with conditions of consent.
+The monitoring process of the Council has three components: - a.
+Compliance with the provisions of the Plan and compliance with conditions of consent.
 In particular the Council will monitor compliance with approved resource consents; - b.
 The state of the environment; - c.
-The suitability and effectiveness of the provisions of the Plan

-August 2015 Introduction

-- 1.4.2 Monitoring of the Plan will reflect the grouping of chapters within each Part being:
+The suitability and effectiveness of the provisions of the Plan. - 1.4.2 Monitoring of the Plan will reflect the grouping of chapters within each Part being:

-- Part One Introduction
+Part One Introduction

-- Part Two Strategic Matters
+Part Two Strategic Matters

-- Part Three Urban Environment
+Part Three Urban Environment

-- Part Four Rural Environment
+Part Four Rural Environment

+INTRODUCTION 1

-- Part Five District Wide Matters
+Part Five District Wide Matters

-- Part Six Special Zones
+Part Six Special Zones

-- Part Seven Maps
+Part Seven District Plan web mapping application

-1.5 Review Procedures/Changes to the Plan
+1.5 Review Procedures / Changes to the Plan